Gokul-Gopi/dapplooker-assignment/README.md

 ### 📥 Import

-You'll find that postman collection in the root of the project which can be imported to your local postman for testing:
+You'll find the postman collection in the root of the project, which can be imported to your local postman for testing:

 ### ⚙️ Setup Environment